Almere City FC

-Almere City Football Club is a Dutch professional football club based in Almere, Flevoland.
-Founded in 2001, plays in the Eerste Divisie, the second tier of Dutch football, and hosts home matches at the Yanmar Stadion.
+Almere City Football Club is a professional football club based in Almere, Netherlands.
+While the current organization was founded in 2001, it has roots dating back to 1959.
+The club currently compete in the Eerste Divisie, following relegation from the Eredivisie in 2024–25.
+They play their home matches at the 4,501-capacity Yanmar Stadion.

 The club builds on former clubs from Amsterdam and is a result of ambitions of the Almere city council to play an active role in top sports.
-To that end, the sports club Omniworld was formed, which comprises a volleyball branch, a basketball branch and a football branch.
+To that end, the sports club Omniworld was formed, which consisted of a volleyball branch, a basketball branch and a football branch.
 Prior to the 2010–11 season, the club was renamed to Almere City FC.

 History

+Early history

-Almere City can trace its history back to 1976, with the merger of DWS, Volewijckers and Blauw-Wit into FC Amsterdam.
-Disgruntled DWS supporters founded their own club, De Zwarte Schapen, named after their nickname, which translates as "Black Sheep".
-The club quickly rose through the ranks of Dutch amateur football, eventually reaching the Hoofdklasse.
-After several violent incidents on the pitch and a six-month suspension by the Royal Dutch Football Association (KNVB), the club moved from Amsterdam to nearby Almere and changed its name to Sporting Flevoland.
+In 1954, in Amsterdam, the club BVC Amsterdam is founded.
+In 1959, after that club merged into DWS, disgruntled supporters founded their own club named De Zwarte Schapen, which translates to "The Black Sheep".
+Nineteen years later, in 1978, the club merges and is named Argonaut-Zwarte Schapen until 1988, when it is named FC Sloterpas for four years.
+It eventually reached the Hoofdklasse in 1995, when after several violent incidents on the pitch and a six-month suspension by the Royal Dutch Football Association (KNVB), the club moved from Amsterdam to nearby Almere.
+The club is immediately relegated before again achieving promotion.
+In 1997, it changed its name to Sporting Flevoland.